ret2pop/crypto-web/README.md

 minikube image build -t cryptoweb:latest ./
-minikube apply -f k8s/configmap.yaml minikube apply -f k8s/service.yaml minikube apply -f k8s/cryptoweb.yaml
+minikube apply -f k8s/configmap.yaml minikube apply -f k8s/service.yaml minikube apply -f k8s/secret.yaml minikube apply -f k8s/cryptoweb.yaml

 # if running with docker
-docker image build -t cryptoweb:0.0.1 ./
+docker image build -t cryptoweb:latest ./
-docker run -p [host port]:8888 cryptoweb:0.0.1
+docker run -p [host port]:8888 cryptoweb:latest
 ```
 alternatively, just run the python script.
 Make sure to make an `apikey.txt` file in the project root containing an
 https://www.alphavantage.co/ api key, or provide an APIKEY environment variable to the docker image while altering the configmap.yaml
 file.
 ## For the Record
 I have no idea how k8s works; I read the documentation and then hacked together everything in the k8s/ folder.
-I don't
-have a real way to test it as I don't have my own k8s node cluster, and so if I messed this up somehow at least you
-understand the logic.
+Though, at this
+point it is tested and it seems to work.